On this page

 Walking for Wellbeing (Weekly)

-Walk Leaders and Assistants: Alison, Janice, Pete, Barry, Luke, Christine
+Walk Leaders and Assistants: Alison, Janice, Peter, Barry, Luke, Christine

 Join our weekly walking group, leaving from outside of St Margaret’s Health Centre at 10.30am on Thursday morning, for a 90-minute walk around beautiful Durham City and the surrounding countryside.
 All you need is comfortable, supportive footwear and clothing suitable for the weather (water and sunscreen in warm weather).